 1) It builds trust and accountability

 Reports open the door for regular interactions and opportunities to teach clients about your processes and what data really show.

 The more your clients understand, the more you can help them manage their expectations and needs.

 Because your focus is on the client, reporting also provides an added layer of transparency and accountability.
-Not only can you build trust and open a discussion, you can use reports to provide a proactive response to add context to your client’s overall strategy.
+Not only can you build trust and open a discussion, but you can also use reports to provide a proactive response to add context to your client’s .